rasulkireev/obsidian/obsidian/don't ask for anything in your first communication 202010201610.md

 > It’s a little insulting to contact someone you haven’t talked with in a long time, just to ask a favor.

 You should never ask for something in the first communication with a person.
+This also works for finding communities and life long friend. [[before you take, give, perhaps for years 202012241248]], only then you will find something truly worth fighting for.

 Tags: [[Networking]], [[Communication]]